 This Recommendation describes the relationship between the H.248 group concept and the revised SDP offer/answer model concepts of actual and potential configurations.
 It provides guidelines for the inter-working between SDPCapNeg and normal H.248.1 procedures.
 Rather than focussing on the SDPCapNeg procedures in the context of session handling, it concentrates on how to map the between H.248.1 and the SDP Capability negotiation framework SDP syntax.
 For interactions between the functions of SDPCapNeg and different SDP attributes, see [IETF RFC 5939] and associated IETF RFCs/Drafts.

-This Recommendation also discusses the support of MediaCapNeg by H.248.
+This Recommendation also discusses the support of RFC 6871 by H.248.

-In order to address several deficiencies in interworking between SDPCapNeg and MediaCapNeg and H.248 this Recommendation defines two Packages that allow a more optimized support of the revised SDP offer/answer procedures on MGCs that also support H.248.
+In order to address several deficiencies in interworking between SDPCapNeg and RFC 6871 and H.248 this Recommendation defines two Packages that allow a more optimized support of the revised SDP offer/answer procedures on MGCs that also support H.248.

 2 References